 - Gain exposure to the language and terminology of classical texts

-Morphology is the study of the structure of words, enabling you identify root letters and patterns.
-The study of Sarf, or morphology, goes hand-in-hand with the study of grammar—without it, you can’t recognize the state and thus the meaning of many words.
+The study of Sarf, or morphology is the study of the structure of words, enabling you to identify root letters and patterns.
+It goes hand-in-hand with the study of grammar—without it, you can’t recognize the state and thus the meaning of many words.

 In this study of a classical primer, you will gain a comprehensive map of Arabic morphology that you will refer to for the rest of your life.
-Al-Izzi Explained builds on the foundation you gained in Miftah and gives you a more detailed look at nouns and verbs.
-This will allow you to reach a higher level of understanding when reading classical texts—90 to 100 percent of the complete meaning as opposed to the 60 to 70 percent understanding you have at the end of Miftah.
+Al-Izzi Explained builds on the foundation you gained in Level 2 Arabic courses, and gives you a more detailed look at nouns and verbs.
+This will allow you to reach a higher level of understanding when reading classical texts—90-100% of the complete meaning, as opposed to the 60-70% understanding that students have after Level 2.

 - Introduction: Importance of Sarf and the Interplay of Nahw, Sarf, and Balagha